 NIIT alert: If your adjusted gross income exceeds $200,000 (single) or $250,000 (married), you may also owe the 3.8% Net Investment Income Tax on investment income.
 While NIIT doesn't directly apply to RSU vesting (that's earned income), the extra W-2 income from RSUs can push your AGI above the NIIT threshold, making other investment income subject to the 3.8% surtax.

-3 Ways to Close the Withholding Gap
+3 Ways to Close the RSU Tax Withholding Gap

 1. Adjust Your W-4 Withholding